 Since 2000, the cost of attending school has increased at an annual rate that is more than twice the 2.5 percent annual rate of inflation.
 At this rate, the cost of attendance in 2015 will most likely be twice what it was in 2000, according to the Federal Student Aid Strategic Plan FY 2011-15.
-Without some form of financial aid, many students may not be able to attend school, including students enrolled online.
+Without some form of financial aid, many students may not be able to attend school, including students enrolled in online degrees.

 Federal financial aid: An overview